 The liver cleanse lasts six days and involves preparing you liver a flush (the first four days), a pre-flush day, and the purge itself on day six.

 Following a healthy liver cleanse diet is important in the first days of your cleanse.
 Eat fresh foods and keep your meals light.
 Also, drink plenty of purified or distilled water.
 You can enhance your water with a liver-supporting herbal blend, such as Livatrex®.
-Global Healing Center includes Livatrex, Turmeric, Olive Oil, and Epsom Salt in the Liver Cleanse Program™, which is designed to stimulates the liver and purge toxins.
+Global Healing includes Livatrex, Turmeric, Olive Oil, and Epsom Salt in the Liver Cleanse Program™, which is designed to stimulates the liver and purge toxins.
 The program contains supplies for a six-day liver cleanse.
 Below are more detailed instructions: